CheWeiChang1992/mywebsite/Hugo-webpage/content/about.md

 ---

-I am is currently a PhD student in the Group of Crop Biodiversity and Breeding Informatics  (https://evoplant.uni-hohenheim.de/index.html) at the University of Hohenheim, Germany.
+I am currently a PhD student in the Group of Crop Biodiversity and Breeding Informatics  (https://evoplant.uni-hohenheim.de/index.html) at the University of Hohenheim, Germany.
-My research project focuses on the local adaptation of wild barley and the implementation of genomic prediction in barley breeding.
+My research topics focus on the local adaptation of wild barley and the implementation of genomic prediction in barley breeding.

-This personal web page is used to record what I learn.
+This personal web page is used to record what I learn from my study.

 ## Education
 - B.Sc. in Agronomy, National Taiwan University, Taiwan, 2015